UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 # Movie Rating Prediction
-### Contributors: Victoria Sneddon, Andrew Polk, Ivy Tran, Brandon Tran, Ari Gilmore, Danielle Rabinson, Jake Hickey
+### Contributors: \n Victoria Sneddon, Andrew Polk, Ivy Tran, Brandon Tran, Ari Gilmore, Danielle Rabinson, Jake Hickey

 ## Abstract
+We want to be able to predict the rating of a movie before it is released.

 # Table of Contents
 * [Week 3](#weekthree)